particle-iot/workshop-mesh-spectra/content/docs/ch1.md

 ![](./images/01/listeningmode.gif)

-With the Xenon connected and in listening mode, you're ready to claim it with your mobile device.

 ## Claiming the Xenon from mobile

-**Note**: Images below are from the iOS setup.
+**Note**: Images below are from the iOS app.
 The flow of the Android setup experience is similar.

 1. Open the Particle Mobile App.